-While casual campers stow away their tents and sleeping bags come fall, for others the camping season is far from over.
+While casual campers stow away their tents and sleeping systems come fall, for others the camping season is far from over.
 Those individuals that don’t let bitter cold winter nights stop them from enjoying the outdoors know how important staying warm is.

 While a tent is the main shelter that protects you from the elements, it is the sleeping bag that will really dictates just how warm you stay.

-The last thing you want to experience is a zero degree bag that isn’t truly a zero degree bag.
+The last thing you want to experience is a zero-degree bag that isn’t truly a zero-degree bag.
 When temps get down that low you simply cannot afford to risk your health with untrustworthy bags.
 Save yourself the worry and consider one of these three.

 Feathered Friends isn’t as well-know of a company compared to other name brands but don’t let that sway your interest.
 The Snowbunting EX is a serious sleeping bag that will keep you snug at times down to zero.
 This model comes very highly praised and is a top choice for those with a large budget to spend.